20

 What is the Role of Family in Addiction Recovery?

-The whole family is affected when a young man struggles with substance use disorder or co-occurring conditions.
-Addiction is a damaging disease that does not only affect the young man, but their entire family.
-So, it is understandable you may be wondering, “What is the role of family in addiction recovery?”
+When a young man struggles with substance use disorder or co-occurring mental health conditions, the whole family is affected.
+Addiction is a damaging disease that requires healing for the person struggling along with their entire family.
+Educating the family on addiction and their role in a loved one’s recovery journey provides the best chance of success in sobriety.
+At this point, you may be wondering, “What is the role of family in addiction recovery?”

 Addiction Is a Family Disease